 When teens drink, a significant portion engage in high-risk behavior.
 About 9 percent of Washington high school seniors reported driving after drinking, and 17 percent rode with someone who had been drinking.

 Cannabis was the second-most common substance used by teenagers.
 The risks of cannabis are often debated.
 However, there is evidence that heavy cannabis use impairs memory and focus, which are both important in school.
 Cannabis use impairs cognitive function for up to several days after use.
-And, contrary to what many believe, cannabis can be addictive.
+And, contrary to what many believe, people can develop a marijuana addiction.

 Some Washington young people abuse more dangerous drugs.
 About 9 percent of Washington high school seniors report using prescription drugs that weren’t prescribed by a doctor, and 125 Washington teenagers were admitted to substance abuse treatment for heroin in 2015.